APNewsBreak: Kansas again keeping foster kids in offices

 "It doesn't matter if there's a Republican in office or if there is a Democrat in office," said state Sen. Richard Hilderbrand, a Republican from southeast Kansas who's been monitoring child welfare statistics for weeks.
 "The kids are the kids.
 That doesn't change, and that's who we're supposed to take care of."

+"We are making progress, but we continue to work on long-term solutions," All said, citing those numbers.
+"This continues to be a priority for the governor."

-The problem received fresh attention in September 2018, when the number rose to 14 and a 13-year-old girl reported being raped in a contractor's suburban Kansas City office overnight by an 18-year-old man.
-Kelly called the case "a nightmare."
+The problem received fresh attention in September 2018, when the number rose to 14 and an 18-year-old man was criminally charged with sexually assaulting a 13-year-old girl who had stayed overnight in a contractor's suburban Kansas City office months before.
+Kelly called the case a "nightmare."

 Colyer's DCF secretary, Gina Meier-Hummel, announced plans in September 2018 to fine contractors if foster children slept overnight in their offices, just before the number fell to zero for three months.